giancarlovisconti/giancarlovisconti.github.io/research.md

 "Ideological Preferences after Natural Disasters" (dissertation chapter)

-"Finding the Largest Matched Sample that is Balanced by Design: A Case Study of the Effect of an Earthquake on Electoral Outcomes" (with Jose Zubizarreta)
+"Finding the Largest Matched Sample that is Balanced by Design: A Case Study of the Effect of an Earthquake on Electoral Outcomes" (with José Zubizarreta)

 "Crime Victimization and Policy Preferences" (dissertation chapter)